Deacon Jones: Personal life

-Jones was a rhythm and blues singer during his football days, and was backed by the band Nightshift, which later became the group War.
+was backed by the band Nightshift, which later became the group War.
 Jones sang onstage with Ray Charles, performed on The Hollywood Palace in 1967 and 1968, and on The Merv Griffin Show in 1970.
 Jones was the inspiration for the name of the 1977 song "Deacon Blues" by Steely Dan.

 Death

-On June 3, 2013, Jones died at 74 of natural causes after suffering from lung cancer and heart disease at his home in Anaheim Hills, California.
-Jones's death left Rosey Grier as the last surviving member of the Fearsome Foursome, the L.A.
-Rams defensive line which is widely considered the best such unit in the history of the NFL.
+On June 3, 2013, Jones died at his home in Anaheim Hills, California at age 74 of natural causes after suffering from lung cancer and heart disease.
+Jones' death left Rosey Grier as the last surviving member of the Fearsome Foursome, the L.A.
+Rams defensive line that is widely considered the best such unit in the history of the NFL.
 Of the former defensive standout, NFL commissioner Roger Goodell said, "Even with his fellow Hall of Famers, Deacon Jones held a special status.
 He was an icon among the icons."
-Washington Redskins General Manager Bruce Allen, son of Jones's longtime coach George Allen, called him "one of the greatest players in NFL history.
+Washington Redskins General Manager Bruce Allen, son of Jones' longtime coach George Allen, called him "one of the greatest players in NFL history.
 Off the field... a true giant."
 Sports Illustrated columnist Peter King noted at his death that Jones had a profound effect on the way defense was played in the NFL and cited the influence on such later NFL stars as Lawrence Taylor, Deion Sanders, and Michael Strahan.
-As a tribute to Jones, the NFL created the Deacon Jones Award, which is given annually to the league leader in sacks.
+As a tribute to Jones, the NFL created the Deacon Jones Award, that is given annually to the league leader in sacks.